AdarshPatil195/Covid-19-diseases-Predictions/README.md

 The main aim of this project is to  predict the COVID – 19 disease by employing various machine learning techniques.
 Imported the necessary libraries like Numpy, pandas, Matplotlib, Plotly etc.
-Implemented the Machie learing algorithm like Random Forest classifier, Support Vector Classiser and also XGBoost classiifier.
+Implemented the Machine learning algorithm like Random Forest classifier, Support Vector Classiser and also XGBoost classiifier.
-Therefore ploted the graph to compare accuracy using different classifier.
+Therefore plotted the graph to compare accuracy using different classifier.